wp-erp/erp-pro-changelog/readme.txt

 = Can I bulk import employees, contacts etc? =
-Yes, you can import employees, contacts via CSV file by just navigating to- “ERP Settings -> Tools -> Import”
+Yes, you can import employees, contacts via CSV file by just navigating to- "ERP Settings -> Tools -> Import"

 = Can I use WP ERP from the front end? =
-You can use HR module from the frontend by using “HR Frontend” extension.
+You can use HR module from the frontend by using "HR Frontend" extension.
 The CRM & Accounting module does not have a frontend right now.

 = Is WP ERP capable to handle attendance? =
 Yes!
 We have an extension- Attendance that has the check-in, check-out feature along with attendance report generator and much more.